 Continuity mistake: As the hearse comes out from under the truck while they are trying to get rid of the Terminatrix, you can see that the windscreen is intact.
 But as they drive down the hill it's missing.

 Continuity mistake: After the first two fireman jump out of the fire truck, Arnold climbs in and says "Get out" to the other fire fighters.
 When the next two fireman jump out, the first two are not seen on the road behind them.
 Also, when Arnold changes gears on the fire truck none of the four fire fighters are seen on the road.

 Revealing mistake: When they are driving the tundra after the big champion crane crashes, the Terminator gets in the truck.
 If you look closely, the truck's shifter is all the way in park.

-Audio problem: When Arnold is done shooting at the cops in the graveyard scene, there are birds singing in the background.
+Factual error: When Arnold is done shooting at the cops in the graveyard scene, there are birds singing in the background.
 No way that any birds would be left in that area (not to mention singing) after at least 15 machine guns have been firing for more than 2 consecutive minutes, not to mention the cop car exploding.